Main menu:

 About

 Samba Elégua is also a non-profit, volunteer-run musical community, powered by the passion of its members.
 It is free to join and open to all, from novices to experienced players.
-The band supports a range of community-building, social justice and activist causes in the Toronto area.
+The band supports a range of community-building and social justice causes in the Toronto area.

 From the members of Samba Elégua: